Elliott asked: How do I clean an inkjet printer without removing any compartments?

 Additional Tips and Advice

-- If you are cautious about cleaning the printer yourself, many office and electronic stores with computer service will clean it for you for a fee.
+- If you are concerned about cleaning the printer yourself, many office and electronic stores with computer service will clean it for you for a fee.

 - Be cautious not to apply too much oil to the stabilizer bar.
 It only takes a few drops.
 It’s much easier to add more if needed, rather than cause damage from oil dripping on other sensitive parts.